docknetwork/api-docs/source/index.html.md

 `POST /registries/{id}`

-Revoke or unrevoke one or more credential ids
+This is an operation to revoke or unrevoke one or more credential ids.
+Simply add Revoke/Unrevoke into the `action` parameter and input the desired credential ids.

 > Body parameter